GRAVITATION

 Considering an isolated system consisting of a massive object of mass \(M\) and a particle \(p\) of mass \(m\), and assuming \(m\ll M\), the center of gravity of the system practically coincides with the center of gravity \(O\) of the massive object.

-In a Galilean referential linked to \(O\), the particle \(p\) represented by a point \(P\) subjected to a central force field at the point \(O\) evolves in the plane defined by its position vector \(\overrightarrow{OP}\) and its velocity vector \(\vec{v}\), considering the invariance of its angular momentum1.
+In a Galilean referential linked to \(O\), the particle \(p\) represented by a point \(P\) subjected to a central force field at the point \(O\) moves in the plane defined by its position vector \(\overrightarrow{OP}\) and its velocity vector \(\vec{v}\), considering the invariance of its angular momentum1.

 By defining an axis \(x\) originating from \(O\), parallel to the initial velocity vector \(\vec{v}\) of \(p\) and of opposite direction, the trajectory of \(p\) can be defined by its polar coordinates (\(r\), \(\varphi\)), where \(r\) is the distance \(OP\) and \(\varphi\) the angle between the axis \(O_x\) and the vector \(\overrightarrow{OP}\) (phase).

-Considering the constant \(K\) norm of angular momentum per unit mass, which is \(|r^2\frac{d\varphi}{dt}|\) or \(||\overrightarrow{OP}\land\vec{v}||\), with the assumption \(K\ne 0\) (the opposite case is discussed in paragraph 2.
-6.) and with the change of variable \(u={1\over r}\), the 2\(^{nd}\) order differential equation for calculating the trajectory \(u(\varphi)\) is:
+Considering the constant \(K\) norm of angular momentum per unit mass, which is \(|r^2\frac{d\varphi}{dt}|\) or \(||\overrightarrow{OP}\land\vec{v}||\), with the assumption \(K\ne 0\) (the opposite case is discussed in paragraph 2.5) and with the change of variable \(u={1\over r}\), the 2\(^{nd}\) order differential equation for calculating the trajectory \(u(\varphi)\) is:

 \(\frac{d^2u}{d\varphi^2}+u=\frac{GM}{K^2}\)\(\hspace{2cm}\)(2.a)